Whether you’re trying to lose weight, maintain your current weight, or just “tone-up,” muscle mass is more important than you think.

 You can thank our current climate of instant gratification for that one.
 Dieting too quickly, however, can cause you to go overboard and become skinny-fat.
 It can be very satisfying to see the numbers on the scale drop daily (hint: they shouldn’t drop daily).

 Seeing the changes on the scale is motivating, so you eat less, and lose more.
 Well, you’re not just losing fat.
 When you diet without doing some form of resistance training, you’re also losing valuable muscle mass.

 So, while the scale says you should look like –>insert your favorite celeb here<–, you still have that belly, or those saddlebags, that just won’t go away.

-In essence, what has happened is you’ve dieted away muscle mass that would have otherwise filled out your frame.
+In essence, what has happened is you’ve dieted away muscle mass that would have otherwise filled out your frame, enabling you to keep dieting, resulting in a big win in the battle of the belly bulge.
 But instead, you’re left looking deflated in all the wrong places, with no progress to show for your dieting efforts.

 Related Reading | I Wish I Knew Then What I Know Now